dcbuild3r/devpill.me/content/en/docs/mastery/mastery.md

 - Book V: Mere Goodness
 - Book VI: Becoming Stronger

 You can read the sections sequentially as they originally come from blogposts he wrote.
 Each section goes through different areas of rationality.
+A great summary of the book can be found [here](https://www.lesswrong.com/tag/rationality:-from-ai-to-zombies-summaries).